Okanjo/okanjo-docs/docs/Messages.md

 ## POST /messages/reply

 Controller.
 Sends a message in response to an existing message.
-Can be used as an alternative to reply via email. **Requires user level authentication**.
+Can be used as an in-client alternative to reply via email. **Requires user level authentication**.

 ### Entity NVP Parameters